How do scuba divers know if they will run out of gas?

 Avogadro’s Hypothesis and Molar Volume

 Volume is a third way to measure the amount of matter, after item count and mass.
 With liquids and solids, volume varies greatly depending on the density of the substance.
 This is because solid and liquid particles are packed close together with very little space in between the particles.
-However, gases are largely composed of empty space between the actual gas particles.
+However, gases are largely composed of empty space between the actual gas particles (see Figure below).

 - Equal volumes of gases at the same conditions contain the same number of particles.